XBribo/CS2-Bot-Improver/README.md

 ### What are the supported-use and responsibility boundaries?

 > [!WARNING]
-> This project is intended for offline bot matches, self-hosted private games with friends, and private dedicated servers used for bot play. `BotRandomizer` applies cosmetics only to entities the game identifies as bots; it does not grant, falsify, or alter the Steam inventory, cosmetics, or profile of a human-controlled player.
-This boundary is designed to follow [Valve's CS2 community-server and GSLT rules](https://help.steampowered.com/en/faqs/view/07AF-502E-A104-BD4B).
+> This project is intended for offline bot matches, self-hosted private games with friends, and private dedicated servers used for bot play. `BotRandomizer` applies cosmetics **only to bots**; it does not grant, falsify, or alter the Steam inventory, skins, or profile of a human player. **This boundary is designed to follow [Valve's CS2 community-server and GSLT rules](https://help.steampowered.com/en/faqs/view/07AF-502E-A104-BD4B).**
 >
-> The project is not intended or supported for Valve official matchmaking, VAC-secured public servers, [FACEIT](https://support.faceit.com/hc/en-us/articles/360015788779-What-is-deemed-to-be-a-cheat), or other third-party public community servers.
-It must not be used to bypass anti-cheat systems, file verification, or any other security control.
-Before entering any such service, switch the Panel to **Online Mode** or restore the standard game files manually, remove `-insecure`, and restart CS2.
+> The project is not intended or supported for Valve official matchmaking, [FACEIT](https://support.faceit.com/hc/en-us/articles/360015788779-What-is-deemed-to-be-a-cheat), or other third-party public community servers.
 >
-> The [AGPL-3.0 license](LICENSE) permits modification and redistribution of the source code; it does not grant access to third-party services or authorize violations of their rules.
-To the maximum extent permitted by applicable law, anyone who uses or deploys the project outside the scope described above, modifies it to evade security controls, or otherwise violates third-party terms assumes all resulting risk and responsibility, including GSLT or server sanctions, FACEIT or community-server bans, VAC or game bans, and Steam account restrictions.
+> The [AGPL-3.0 license](LICENSE) does not grant access to third-party services or authorize violations of their rules.
+To the maximum extent permitted by applicable law, anyone who uses or deploys the project outside the scope described above, modifies it to evade security controls, or otherwise violates third-party terms assumes all resulting risks and responsibilities, including GSLT or server sanctions, FACEIT or community-server bans, VAC or game bans.
 The maintainers and contributors disclaim liability for those consequences.
-This notice is informational and is not legal advice.

 ## Credits